 Student groups partner with community initiatives on a variety of social justice issues, from immigration rights to environmental protection and defense of freedom and human rights to race/gender/identity issues.
-Direct engagement occurs in locations across the globe and students have an opportunity to learn from community leaders ranging from India and Guatemala to San Francisco and Baltimore.
+Direct engagement occurs in locations across the globe and students have an opportunity to learn from community leaders ranging from New Orleans to Dominican Republic, Texas, and Laos.

 If you're interested in engaging your local and global communities through service, activism, academic inquiry, and leadership, then feel free to explore these pages, contact us with questions, and apply by the posted deadlines.
 We look forward to you joining us in learning about social justice issues and critically reflecting on our role in the world community.